manishmadugula/Notes/Code/java.md

 - RULE_OF_THUMB -> Don't use setters or other methods in constructors.
 - java compiler puts a default call to super() if we don't add it, and it is always the non-arg super that is inserted by compiler.
 - Abstract class are still a super class and it's constructor are run when someone makes an instance of its subclass.

+### IMPORTANT - Having only Private constructors
+- Because a class must call its super class constructor always.
+If the super class constructor can't be accessed, then the sub class can't be initialized. - Thus classes without public/protected constructors cannot be subclassed.(Unless both subclass and superclass are nested inside the same class).
+- Also a package local constructor cannot be used in another package.

 ## this and super
 - super is used to access methods and variable of parent class as well as its constructor.